FINAL ASSIGNMENT

 Final Assignment Outputs and Obligations

 At the end of the semester where students take FA I course, students are required to write a report and submit it to the final assignment supervisor.
-Furthermore, students are required to present the FA I result in front of the FA supervisors and other students.
-To be able to complete FA II, students are required to compile a written report document of FA II which will be examined by several examiners.
-The complete output and obligations related to the final assignment can be seen in the following table
+FA I seminar in front of the FA supervisor and students.

 Course Code